Overton Corners–Lacolle 221 Border Crossing

 The Overton Corners–Lacolle 221 Border Crossing connects the towns of Lacolle, Quebec to Champlain, New York on the Canada–United States border.
-This crossing is open 24 hours per day, 365 days per year.
+This crossing is open from 6:00 AM until 22:00, 365 days per year.
 Because the village of Lacolle, Quebec has two border crossings, this one is called 221 to indicate it is the crossing on Quebec Route 221.
 The other crossing is the Rouses Point–Lacolle 223 Border Crossing immediately to the east.
 Conversely, the US Border station is sometimes called 276 because it is located on New York State Route 276.

 During the era of Prohibition in the United States, this crossing was one of the busiest on the US-Canada border.
 The roads leading to it in both the US and Canada were in good condition and was a popular route for traffic traveling between Montreal and New York City.
 During that era, it was common for large queues of southbound traffic to build up approaching US Customs, as people attempted to smuggle alcohol into the United States.

 In 2014 the brick Georgian Revival inspection station on the U.S. side was listed on the National Register of Historic Places, along with other similar border inspection stations in New York and elsewhere along the Canadian and Mexican borders.